 Use Case Description:

 Politecnico di Milano adopts a small DH network to provide electricity and heat to a relevant fraction of campus offices, classrooms and laboratories serving approximately 120.000 m2.
 Moreover, cooling is also provided to some buildings during the summer season.
 Maximum thermal power request is around 15 MWth and thermal plant of the DHC encompasses three natural gas boilers of 6 MWth each and one natural gas internal combustion engine in CHP configuration able to provide 2 MWel plus 1.8 MWth.
 Cooling power 1.25 MW is generated by one absorption chiller (LiBr) exploiting CHP unit waste heat.
 The CHP unit is operated in thermal load following and most of electrical energy (80%) is for internal consumption while the remaining (20%) is sold to the grid.
 Annual hours of operations of the CHP unit thanks to the integration with the cooling network is around 5000 h.
-In addition to the DHC network, the Energy Department of Politecnico di Milano located in Bovisa Campus can also provide accurate information on the availability of solar PV energy thanks to the availability of PV panels of different technologies for a total 75 kWel and a storage system constituted by 70 kWh Lithium-Ion Samsung battery.
-All the quantities related to DHC network, the thermal plant operation and the PV fields are continuously monitored and detailed dataset are available for the last years of operation.

 RESTORE proposed solution: